imixs/imixs-workflow/src/site/markdown/modelling/howto.md

     (workitem._budget && workitem._budget[0]<=100)

 The script language for the boolean expression is 'JavaScript'.
 See the [RulePlugin](../engine/plugins/ruleplugin.html) for further details about business rules in Imixs-Workflow.

+## Split Events

+In Imixs-Workflow an event followed by a _Parallel Gateway_ is used to create new versions of the current process instance.
+The _Parallel Gateway_ creates a new version for each outcome path without checking any conditions.
+As a Split Event is creating a new independent version of the current process instance, a join is typically not modeled.
+This means that the current process instance will not wait for all incoming flows of parallel versions.
+This is the default behavior in Imixs-Workflow because versioning is mainly used to archive a certain state of processing.

+### Master Version
+Conditions are typically not evaluated by a parallel gateway.
+However, in Imixs-Workflow, conditions can be used to determine which path is to be tracked by the current process instance.
+This process instance is called the 'Master Version'.

 ## Link Events